 5. Prepare for the unexpected

 Tiffany is a 37-year-old mother of three from Minnesota.
-During the holiday season, she had hundreds of digital interactions with various retailers.
+During the festive season, she had hundreds of digital interactions with various retailers.
 A clickstream path from Thanksgiving Day shows how Tiffany moved from looking for a "leather sectional couch" to shopping for lamps.
-Her attention shifted from couches to lamps when she realized Walmart and Target both sold those products.
+Her attention shifted from couches to lamps when she realised Walmart and Target both sold those products.
 From there, Tiffany went on the hunt for a lamp, browsing different brands and retailers, including target.com, as she looked for the best product at the best price.

 6. Don't underestimate the power of reviews

 Leena, a 32-year-old from Washington, regularly checks Groupon, RetailMeNot, and other deal sites as she hunts for sales and coupons.
 When Leena ran out of mascara, she went to eBay to look at different brands, then used search to zero in on the brand she wanted, reading reviews along the way.